dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 - AWS credentials to jenkins via terraform providers.tf file:  shared_credentials_files=["/home/ubuntu/.aws/credentials"]
 - Terraform cloud state access to jenkins via /home/ubuntu/.terrafrom.d/credentials.tfrc.json copied into secret file on Jenkins
 Web console import
+- Jenkins pipeline:
-- Jenkins pipeline: First add the github repo and the identification material for the github API app (id, etc)
+- First add the github repo (https link) and the identification material for the github API app (id, etc)
+- add relevant Build steps.
+Use execute shell.
 - This secret file will be used on a pipeline when introducing terraform commands so that Jenkins has access to update the terraform cloud state.
 This is done in the Build environment section under the Bindings.
--
+- Comment out the null_resource in compute.tf.
+We are no longer deploying via ansible through terraform.
+We will deploy the playbook via Jenkins.